Josh-cannot-code/251_Assignment1/README.md

 seen in class.
 There is also an Color enum file.
 You must use this enum as the color property for the nodes in your RBTree.

+## Constraints:
+- Initialize root to nil, use nil for all external nodes and parent of root

 ## Questions:
 - Should we give them the template file?
 - Should we ask them to provide a check validity implementation?